GarrettAlbright/AdventOfCode/README.md

 If you're doing these puzzles, note that your input will differ, so you'll want to change the input.txt files to whatever your input is.

+It should be noted that I'm explicitly not writing clean, efficient, well-documented code here; my goal is to merely solve the puzzles and get a bit more practice with Swift in the meantime.
+In other words, please don't judge me too harshly by the code quality here - I can do better if I try. :P

 [ga]: https://albright.pro/